-Home to an internationally recognised sawmill, The Bluebell Inn, a delightful village shop and a tempting tearoom.
+Home to an internationally recognised sawmill, a delightful village shop and a tempting tearoom.

 Awards abound in Lodsworth!
-You’ll find an award-winning independent brewery as well as award-winning village stores.
+You’ll find an award-winning independent brewery alongside a delicious authentic Italian bakery, as well as award-winning village stores.

 Discover another award-winning pub and a great, community-run, village shop and café.